paucazou/theochrone/README.md

 Latest version is 0.5.0
 ## New features available in v0.5.0
 - [x] widget available in english.
-  - [ ] Rework feria days names in english
+  - [x] Rework ferial days names in english
 - [ ] CLI available in english.
 - [ ] local propers :
   - [x] France;